 What does the future hold?

 Though cyborgs that help people with disabilities to lead more mobile lives can’t be a bad thing, some businesses are also trying to create human like robots that can perform certain specific tasks without the help of an operator or wearer.
-Designed to be butlers, entertainers and factory workers, these cyborgs really could put effect the workplace world-over.
+Designed to be butlers, entertainers and factory workers, these cyborgs really could put affect the workplace world-over.

-Though the rise of the machines may be inevitable, in the mean time there’s no reason why you can’t have a high tech website made by the technologically talented hands of us humans.
+Though the rise of the machines may be inevitable, in the meantime there’s no reason why you can’t have a high tech website made by the technologically talented hands of us humans.
 To find out more, get in touch with the team at Clockwork Moggy.